 Vendor-provided POS hardware allows for smoother functionality between your devices but limits the types of devices you can use.
-By choosing a POS system that allows for both manufacturer hardware and personal hardware, you can use whatever your devices you want in a smoother way.
+By choosing a POS system that allows for both manufacturer hardware and personal hardware, you can use whatever devices you want in a smoother way.

-Additionally, pick a POS system that prioritizes ease-of-use and functionality so that your restaurant can quickly train your employees.
+Additionally, pick a POS system that prioritizes ease-of-use and functionality so that your restaurant can quickly train its employees.
 Having flexible, intuitive software that works with your employees and not against them will reflect in your restaurant’s productivity.
 You want tools that allow for this extra level of customizability and usability.